E. SEQR Hearings

 10. What are the notice requirements for a SEQR hearing?

-When a lead agency determines that a public hearing on an EIS is necessary, the lead agency must file a notice of such hearing with all parties identified in 617.12.
+When a lead agency determines that a public hearing on an EIS is necessary, the lead agency must file a notice of such hearing with all parties identified in 617.12 (link leaves DEC website.)
 The lead agency must also publish notice of the hearing at least 14 days before the hearing will begin.
 Publication must generally be in one local newspaper of general circulation.
 However, for projects of regional or statewide extent, the lead agency may instead publish the notice in the ENB and in the New York State Register.
 Note that hearing notice requirements in underlying jurisdictions may require different lengths of notice periods, so the lead agency should ensure that its notice of hearing satisfies the notice period requirements of SEQR, as well as those of the underlying jurisdictions.